-Since most of their childhood was during the depression, everyone had large gardens and fruit trees.
+Since most of their childhood was during the Depression, everyone had large gardens and fruit trees.
 Everyone canned foods and bartering was a way of life.
-Some of the most common vegetables were: green & yellow beans, beets, peas, corn, tomatoes and their juice, and pickles (dill, sweet, bread & butter).
-Canned fruits were cherries, peaches, apples (and applesauce), pears (and pear sauce).
+Some of the most common vegetables were: green & yellow beans, beets, peas, corn, tomatoes, and their juice, and pickles (dill, sweet, bread & butter).
+Canned fruits were cherries, peaches, apples (and applesauce), and pears (and pear sauce).
 All of this was mostly grown right in our neighborhood.

 Hunting for food was part of life.
-They ate squirrel, rabbit, pheasants and a deer if you could get one.
-They raised and ate chickens, ducks, rabbits & had laying hens for eggs.
+They ate squirrels, rabbits, pheasants and a deer if you could get one.
+They raised and ate chickens, ducks, and rabbits & had laying hens for eggs.

 Home delivery of food was alive and well.
-The bread man, milk man, ice man and the fruit peddler were all regular visitors and a source for groceries.
+The bread man, milkman, ice man and fruit peddler were all regular visitors and a source of groceries.
 They also walked down to the dairy at 4th and Bancroft for gallons of skim milk every other day.
 Their parents would go to the grocery store somewhere downtown on Saturday.

 The Italians in the area had a tradition back then of serving “tomato-bread”.
 This consisted of flat pieces of bread that were used to check the temperature of the ovens.
 Rather than throw it out they would pour tomato sauce over it and add other ingredients to make it tastier.
 This dish later came to be known as pizza.

 It would not be uncommon for the kids to come home and find what was referred to as a “bum” eating a sandwich in their backyard.
 They were never allowed in the house but they were a common sight and always fed.
 Bums were no one to be afraid of, just someone temporarily down on their luck and traveling through.